quadsurf/react-curriculum/02-react-jsx.md

 ### Exercise

-For the following code samples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code sample into JavaScript.
+For the following code examples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code example into JavaScript.
 Then write down your answers to each question.

-**TIP:** Type each code sample out *by hand* and then run it.
+**TIP:** Type each code example out *by hand* and then run it.
 No copy-and-paste cheating either.
 The objective of these exercises is to start building muscle memory.

 #### HTML tag